 Transgender Name Change in California is getting really good.
 In 2017, Governor Jerry Brown signed AB179 into Law.
 This new law largely replaces AB 1266, making Name Change and Name and Gender Change even easier and more accessible.
 Among other things, it establishes a new gender category for State ID and Official Records: Nonbinary.
 In 2019, California ID centers, such as DMV, are required to allow the nonbinary gender identity on their licensing and other documents issued to Californians.

 California residents can Petition, starting in September 2018, for Change of Name and Gender WITHOUT needing a physician’s letter or declaration.
 Also, these Petitioners do not need to attend a public hearing.
 Publishing (or Advertising) is not required for Petitions seeking to change a person’s gender marker, or a name if it’s to conform to the person’s gender identity.
 In 2019, California ID centers, such as DMV, are required to include the new Nonbinary marker to indicate a person’s gender.

 Since the 2014 law was enacted, the courts had become pretty good at smoothly processing Name Changes to conform to gender identity.
 It may be a bit rocky for the 2018 changes until all the court personnel has enough experiences.
 So, let’s get them some experience:)

 Transgender Name Change in California – The first bold step

-Transgender Name Change in California was made much better since a 2014 new California Law took effect (AB 1266, see CCP Section 1277(a)(5), 1278(a)(2)).
+Transgender Name Change in California was made much better since a 2014 new California Law took effect (AB 1266, see (now) CCP Section 1277.5).
 California courts have been processing each Transgender Petitioner, under the new laws, more and more smoothly.
 A few clerks, and even some judges, weren’t familiar with the new processes early on.
 But, even when those processing problems happen, they can be cleared up quickly when the law is cited and reviewed.

 Now, California residents can Petition for Change of Name, Change of Name (to conform to the Petitioner’s Gender Identity) or Name and Gender.
 Each of those types have different forms, costs and procedures.
 And each type has special sections of California Law that apply only to them.